 n: Dried red fruits from the sherry influence, buttered biscuits and more dried cherries.
 Nice wood/oak and smoked grey sea salt on the nose.

 t: Ash and smoke, briney fruit cocktail mix, and pink grapefruit.
-Wheat bread and vanilla notes, with white pepper with a dose of caramel.
-Nice saltey fruit finish with the unique peat smoke.
+Caramel, wheat bread and vanilla notes, with white pepper.
+Nice salty tropical fruit and a unique peat smoke taste in the finish.
 A fruity and delicious Springbank that represents the current distillery characteristics well.